wavefrontHQ/docs/pages/doc/csp_security_policy.md

 </tbody>
 </table>

-After the rules are in force, only the users in the Finance group:
+After the rules are in force, only the users in the Finance group can:

 * See the payment service on the Application Status page.
 * See the RED metrics for the Payment service on the Operations Dashboard.